-The items permitted are:
+The permitted items are:

-- pencils or pens (as specified by the TAA) - pencil sharpener - eraser - one blank piece of paper in the Language Conventions test, which is to be collected by the test administrator at the end of the test - one blank piece of paper for planning in the Writing test, which is to be collected by the test administrator at the end of the test - one blank piece of paper for working in the Numeracy tests, which is to be collected by the test administrator at the end of the test - calculators for the Year 7 and 9 Numeracy calculator-allowed tests - where necessary, assistive technology as a disability adjustment, which may include a computer. - 8.6.10 Test administrators are responsible for the use of calculators in the Years 7 and 9 Numeracy tests. - Students will be permitted to take into the test the calculator that they currently use at school or with which they are most familiar. - Schools should ensure that they have a sufficient reserve supply of calculators.
+- pencils or pens (as specified by the TAA) - pencil sharpener - eraser - one blank piece of paper in the language conventions test, which is to be collected by a test administrator at the end of the test - one blank piece of paper for planning in the writing test, which is to be collected by a test administrator at the end of the test - one blank piece of paper for working in the numeracy tests, which is to be collected by a test administrator at the end of the test - calculators for the Year 7 and 9 numeracy calculator-allowed tests - where necessary, assistive technology as a disability adjustment, which may include a computer. - 8.6.10 Test administrators are responsible for the use of calculators in the Years 7 and 9 numeracy tests. - Students will be permitted to take into the test the calculator that they currently use at school or with which they are most familiar, unless it is disallowed according to 8.6.8. - Schools should ensure that they have a sufficient reserve supply of calculators. - Test administrators are responsible for ensuring that all calculators have been checked and that no information that might advantage a student has been stored on the calculator.

-- Test administrators are responsible for ensuring that all calculators have been checked and that no information that might advantage a student has been stored on the calculator. - Calculators do not include multifunction or internet accessible devices.
+Calculators do not include multifunction or internet accessible devices.